swcarpentry/training-course/_posts/2013/08/2013-08-13-round-5-suggestion-for-an-extra-meeting-5-6.md

 categories:
   - Meta
 ---
 The final meeting of Round 5 will be a summary and discussion of our final teaching assignment.
-That meeting will form the capstone to the material we&#8217;ve considered in the last two and a half months.
+That meeting will form the capstone to the material we've considered in the last two and a half months.

-I&#8217;m delighted with all we&#8217;ve covered—I&#8217;ve already applied these concepts in course discussions we&#8217;re having in my department—but I still have very little idea how Software Carpentry *works*, its basic community processes.
+I'm delighted with all we've covered—I've already applied these concepts in course discussions we're having in my department—but I still have very little idea how Software Carpentry *works*, its basic community processes.
 Topics such as:

 *   How do we learn about upcoming boot camps and sign up for them?
 *   How do we organize a boot camp?
 How do we get authorization to do it, coordinate with other bootcamps in the region, announce it and so forth?
 *   How do we set up the repository for a boot camp to practice `git`?
 *   How does the SWC Web site work?
 Can any one write a blog entry?
 Do they submit it in `jekyl` source, plain text, something else?
 What kinds of topics are appropriate?
 What topics are outside its scope?
-*   What are SWC&#8217;s two pillars … three pillars … *[Right.
-I&#8217;ll leave and come back in.]* Amongst SWC&#8217;s pillars, are such diverse elements as …?[<sup>*</sup>][1] And once we know them, how do we design a well-pillared camp?
+*   What are SWC's two pillars … three pillars … *[Right.
+I'll leave and come back in.]* Amongst SWC's pillars, are such diverse elements as …?[<sup>*</sup>][1] And once we know them, how do we design a well-pillared camp?
 *   What are the SWC mailing lists?
 What are their purposes?
 *   What other initiatives are going on in the community?
 How might we participate?